-Entry requirements: It is not necessary to have completed this subject at GCSE level but a minimum level 7 grade in English and Maths is required.
+Entry recommendations: A GCSE level 7 grade, or above, in Computer Science is highly recommended.
+Additionally, a minimum level 7 grade in English and Maths is required.

-Component Assessment & weighting Summary of the component content Component 1 Externally assessed 40% The characteristics of contemporary processors, input, output and storage devices Software and software development Exchanging data Data types, data structures and algorithms Legal, moral, cultural and ethical issues Component 2 Externally assessed 40% Elements of computational thinking Problem solving and programming Algorithms to solve problems and standard algorithms Component 3: NEA project Internally assessed 20% Analysis of the problem Design of the solution Developing the solution Evaluation
+Component Assessment & weighting Summary o component Component 1: Computer systems Written examination 40% The charac and storag Software a Exchangin Data types Legal, mor Component 2: Algorithms and programming Written examination 40% Elements ofProblem soAlgorithm Programming project Non-exam assessment 20% Analysis of Design of t Developing Evaluation of the at content acteristics of contemporary processors, input, output ge devices and software development ng data s, data structures and algorithms ral, cultural and ethical issues s of computational thinking solving and programming ns to solve problems and standard algorithms of the problem The solution of the solution n